s1monw1/KtsRunner/README.md

 The declaration of a class is placed in a `.kts file, which is supposed to be loaded into a normal Kotlin program so that it can be processed further.

-1. The example class
+1. Example class
 ```kotlin
 data class ClassFromScript(val x: String)
 ```

-2. The `.kts` file
+2. `.kts` file
 ```kotlin
 import de.swirtz.ktsobjectloader.ClassFromScript

 ClassFromScript("I was created in kts")
 ```

-3. The code to load the class
+3. Code to load the object

 ```kotlin
 val scriptReader = Files.newBufferedReader(Paths.get("path/classDeclaration.kts"))